-- (1) This rule 6.3 applies to the questions referred to in rules 3.2(k) and 3.3(e). - (2) A question may be asked by any member using the following procedure - (a) A member seeking to include a question to be tabled on the first day of a session of Synod, must submit the full text of the question to the Secretary of the Synod 7 to 14 days prior to the first day of the session. - (b) The Secretary is to make the full text of each question submitted in accordance with paragraph (a) available on the website and the noticeboard in the foyer of Synod, prior to the commencement of the first day of the session. - (c) On the other days provided for asking questions, a member called on by the President to do so is to make a brief statement informing the Synod of the subject matter of the question and provide the full text of the question to the Secretary of the Synod to be printed in the business paper for the next day of the session. - (d) If a member asking a question indicates in writing that they do not require the answer to their question to be read orally to the Synod, the President need not read the answer orally (but may do so at his discretion). - (3) A question is to relate to a matter connected with the business of - (a) the Synod, or - (b) any committee, board or commission of the Synod, or established by or under an ordinance, or by resolution of the Synod or the Standing Committee.
+- (1) This rule 6.3 applies to the questions referred to in rule 3.3(e)rules 3.2(k) and 3.3(e). - (2) A question may be asked by any member using the following procedure - - (a) A member seeking to include a question to be tabled on the first day of a session of Synod, must submit the full text of the question to the Secretary of the Synod no later than 7 days prior to the first day of the session and indicate if they desire the answer to be read orally to the Synod. - (b) The Secretary is to make the full text of each question submitted in accordance with paragraph (a) available on the website and the noticeboard in the foyer of Synod, prior to the commencement of the first day of the session. - (c) On the other days provided for asking questions, a member called on by the President to do so is to make a brief statement informing the Synod of the subject matter of the question and - (i) hand the full text of the question to the Secretary of the Synod to be printed in the business paper for the next day of the session, and - (ii) indicate if they desire the answer to be read orally to the Synod. - (d) If a member asking a question does not indicate in writing their desire that the answer be read orally to the Synod, it will be taken that the answer need not be read orally by the President to the Synod.